hurelhuyag/money/README.md

 ### Available operations

-You can use those methods like you use with BigDecimal
+You can use those methods as you use with BigDecimal

 - MoneyAmount.add(MoneyAmount)
 - MoneyAmount.subtract(MoneyAmount)